 There is a work of art waiting wherever you go — someone just has to create it!
-I am no artist, but I can appreciate it and photography is my art!
-My daughter however, loves to whip up a sketch or paint a landscape of places she’s been.
+I am no artist, but I can appreciate it; photography is my art!
+My daughter, however, loves to whip up a sketch or paint a landscape of places she’s been.
 If you have artists, be sure to give them the opportunity to create artwork as part of your road trip.
-The geography from each one will be unique to the location you’ve stopped in!
+The geography of each one will be unique to the location you’ve stopped in!

 - Memory Work